IT-Administrators/pycsvtosqliteroh/README.md

 ## Introduction

-I've written this module to bulk convert csv files in to sqlite tables.
+I've written this module to bulk convert csv files into sqlite tables.
 The database is used as a test database in another project.

-At the moment only the conversion from csv to sqlite is possible.
 The supported delimiters for the .csv file are "," and ";".

 All testfiles in the [testfiles](/tests/testfiles/) folder, are created via powershell, using the ```Export-Csv``` cmdlet with different delimiters.

+You can now convert csv to sqlite as well as sqlite to csv.
+When exporting a sqlite table to .csv the delimiter is "," by default.

 ## Getting started